M809 series 5-ton 6×6 truck: M819 Medium wrecker tractor truck

 The M819 Medium wrecker tractor truck, with an extra long wheelbase, was a wrecker with a fifth wheel mounted behind the boom.
 This let the truck load and tow semi trailers.
 Meant for aircraft recovery, they had a smaller body and less equipment than the M816.

 All had a front winch, the fifth wheel replaced the rear winch.
 As a wrecker the boom could lift up to 20,000 lb, and had a longer reach than the M816.
 As a tractor the fifth wheel load rating was 15,000 lb.
 Because of the high empty weight as a semi tractor, oversize 12.00x20 tires were used, this was the only model to have this size.

 M820 Expansible van truck

 The M820 Expansible van truck had a 17 ft long van body with a slide out section on each side.
 When the sections are extended the working floor was almost 14 ft wide.
 The body could support 5,000 lb of communications equipment.
 Heaters and air-conditioners (except the M820A1) were housed above the cab.
 The M820A1 had no windows or air-conditioning, the M820A3 and M820A4 had a hydraulic rear lift gate.
 None had a front-mounted winch.

 M821 Bridge transporting stake truck

 The M821 Bridge transporting stake truck had a 20 ft long body for carrying bridging equipment and components.
 They had a roller on the rear to help unloading and small winches on the side to secure cargo.
 The stake sides could be removed to carry oversize loads.
 The largest tires in the series, 14.00x20, were used with dual rear tires.

+M809 chassis variants

+The M809-series chassis was also used as a platform for several special purpose vehicles.

+The short M810 chassis was used by Engineer construction units to mount a 1,000 gallon water distributor or an 800 gallon bituminous distributor, while the standard long M809 chassis was used to mount a larger 1,500 gallon bituminous distributor; the extra long M811 chassis was used to mount the so-called "Bat Wing" body Shop Equipment Organizational Repair Truck Mounted (SEORTM), and the Antenna Mast section of Patriot Missile Batteries, while the extra long M812 with oversize 14.00x20 tires was used to carry and launch Improved Ribbon Bridge sections and Bridge Erection Boats.